Digital Finance Transformation at KPMG Germany

 The project team rolled out Board to 100 users as a pilot project from December 2016 to September 2017.
 The planning modules were designed, developed, and built to customer specifications, with the functions for migrating between the system landscapes and the backup system specially developed for KPMG.
 KPMG Germany also had access to internal teams of experts who were able to support every aspect of the Board design and implementation.

-The Benefits: Greater efficiency, flexibility, and visibility in financial planning and analysis
+The Benefits: Greater efficiency, flexibility, and visibility in financial planning

 The system-based collection of qualitative data and digital control for transparent approval processes has significantly increased the speed of planning activities.
 The option to comment on plans and forward them to other people and departments, in line with the agreed processes, increases employee productivity and frees up time for staff to get more involved in content analyses and grow into a Finance Business Partner for all the divisions.